• Skip to primary navigation

 Like other dump cakes, this one uses just a few ingredients, is layered into a baking dish, is topped with dry cake mix, and doused in melted butter before baking in the oven.

-This is not a cake.
+This is not a cake cake.
 It doesn’t rise like a traditional cake.
 And I resent the recipes that Google shows who call their cakes a dump cake that include stirring and what not.
 It’s disrespectful.

 A pumpkin toffee dump cake is the easiest fall dessert you could possibly make.